Using $\gamma$-ray observations of dwarf spheroidal galaxies to test the possible common origin of the W-boson mass anomaly and the GeV $\gamma$-ray/antiproton excesses: Constraints on the cross section of annihilation

 \section{Constraints on the cross section of $SS\rightarrow WW^*$ annihilation}

-Since we do not find any signals from the direction of the 4 dSphs (both individual and stacking), we test whether the i2HDM parameters of accounting for the three anomaly/signals are in tension with the dSph null result.
-We derive the upper limits on the cross section $\left<\sigma v\right>_{SS\rightarrow WW^*}$ for a serious of DM masses of 30-300 GeV.
-The flux upper limits derived in the last section are used to get the constraints on the cross-section.
+Since we do not find any signals from the directions of these dSphs (both individual and stacking analyses), we test whether the i2HDM parameters accounting for the three anomaly/excesses are in tension with the dSph's null results.
+We derive the upper limits on the cross section $\left<\sigma v\right>_{SS\rightarrow WW^*}$ for a series of DM masses of 45-140 GeV.
+The method described in the Sec.~\ref{sec:analysis} are used to get the constraints on the cross section.
 The expected $\gamma$-ray flux from DM annihilation reads

-where ${m_{\chi}}$ and ${\left<{\sigma}v\right>}$ are the DM particle mass and the velocity-averaged DM annihilation cross section.
+where ${m_{S}}$ and ${\left<{\sigma}v\right>}$ are the DM particle mass and the velocity-averaged DM annihilation cross section.
 The term

 is the so-called J-factor, which can be determined through stellar kinematics.
-The J-factors of the 4 sources are listed in Table \ref{tab1}.
+The J-factors of our sources are listed in Table~\ref{tab1} which are extracted from Ref.~\cite{fermi15dsph,Simon:2015fdw}.
 The $dN_{\gamma}/dE_{\gamma}$ is the differential $\gamma$-ray yield per annihilation.
-For the $SS\rightarrow WW^*$ channel and when the DM mass is $m_{\rm S} < m_{\rm W}$, the off-shell annihilation into WW$^*$ is considered.
-We use the spectra the same as those in \cite{zcr22}, which is simulated with {\tt MadGraph5\_aMC@NLO} \cite{MadGraph5} and {\tt PYTHIA8} \cite{pythia8}.
+For the $SS\rightarrow WW^*$ channel and when the DM mass is $m_{\rm S} < m_{\rm W}$, the off-shell annihilation into $WW^*$ is considered and we use the spectra the same as those in \cite{zcr22}, which is simulated with {\tt MadGraph5\_aMC@NLO} \cite{MadGraph5} and {\tt PYTHIA8} \cite{pythia8}.
 For the DM mass $m_{\rm S} > m_{\rm W}$, the DM spectra are obtained from PPP4DMID \cite{Cirelli:2010xx}.

-The results are shown in Figure \ref{fig2}.
-The i2HDM parameters that can simultaneously interpret the W-boson mass anomaly, the GC GeV excess and the GeV antiproton excess are within a very small region around the star symbol.
-We find that the upper limits are well above the favored parameters, thus the dSphs observation can not exclude such a model.
-Although we only consider 4 dSphs, including other sources are not expected to give constraints tighter too much due to their much longer distance and smaller J-factors.
+The obtained constraints are shown in Fig.~\ref{fig2}.
+The i2HDM parameters that can simultaneously interpret the W-boson mass anomaly, the GC GeV excess and the GeV antiproton excess are the overlapping parameters of the red and blue contours and the colored points, and are within very small regions around the star symbols.
+We find that our upper limits (the thick black line) are below the favored parameters, suggesting that the dSph observations seem to be able to exclude such a model.

+We would like to give some comments and discussions on this result.
+Firstly, it should be noted that our results exclude only the parameter space that can {\it simultaneously} explain the three anomaly/excesses, but not the whole i2HDM model of accounting for the W-boson mass anomaly.
+For the i2HDM model with cross section $\left<\sigma v\right> \lesssim 10^{-26}\,{\rm cm^3s^{-1}}$, it can still be used to explain the CDF II W-boson mass.
+In fact, as is shown in Fig.~\ref{fig2}, our limits mainly exclude the parameters related to the GC excess (blue contour) and the GeV antiproton excess (red contour).
+Such a conclusion is supported by some previous works, which also showed that the best-fit GC excess parameters are not favored by the dSph observations \cite{fermi15dsph,fermi2017dsph,hoof20,Hess:2021cdp}.